Beginner guide - How to setup a PiRogue

 Type raspberry

-which is the default password and press Enter
+which is the default password of the user pi

 .